thanksmister/android-mqtt-alarm-panel/README.md

 ## Support

 For issues, feature requests, comments or questions, use the [Github issues tracker](https://github.com/thanksmister/android-mqtt-alarm-panel/issues).
 For HASS specific questions, you can join the [Home Assistant Community Discussion](https://community.home-assistant.io/t/mqtt-alarm-control-panel-for-raspberry-pi-and-android/26484/94) page which already has a lot information from the community.
-You can also join the [ThanksMister Community](https://community.thanksmister.com/) to ask questions or share any helpful information about this project.
+You can also join the [ThanksMister Community](https://community.thanksmister.com/) or hope o the Discord channel to ask questions or get support https://discord.com/invite/euh9J2d.

 ***If you are looking for support for older devices, those running less than Android 4.4, then install one of the APK's from the release section prior to release v0.8.7-beta.0***